Auto Italia, London, 16 March 2018, 19:00 — 21:00

 Martin Kohout, Georgina Voss and Habib William Kherbek

-Join us for the launch of the Night Shifter publication, the final event as part of the Daylight Management programme, a sprawling network of artists, researchers, scientists, night-shift workers and union representatives initiated and led by artist Martin Kohout.
-The event will include new performances and readings by Habib William Kherbek, Martin Kohout and Georgina Voss exploring issues arising for workers engaged through contemporary labour systems and digital economies.
+Join us for the the final event in the public programme of Daylight Management, a sprawling network of artists, researchers, scientists, night-shift workers and union representatives initiated and led by artist Martin Kohout.

-Catalysed by conversations with night-shift workers in London and Milton Keynes, this collection – co-edited by Martin Kohout and Dan Meththananda – brings together neuroscientists, anthropologists, authors, cab-drivers, and artists to reflect on the conditions of nocturnal labour.
-Through each contribution, the night shift is interpreted as a displaced, ambivalent space — of disciplined protocol, of calm meditation, of queer autonomy, of hedonistic resistance, or of exhaustion beyond words.
-Night Shifter features contributions from Phanuel Antwi, Ayesha Hameed, Chris James-Harvey, William Kherbek, Sophie Lapalu, Barney Lewer, Jeff Perkins, Jason Pine, Kate Porcheret, Georgina Voss, Vlad Vyazovskiy with graphic design by Jan Horčík.
+Catalysed by conversations with night-shift workers in London and Milton Keynes, this collection of writing – co-edited by Martin Kohout and Dan Meththananda – brings together neuroscientists, anthropologists, authors and artists to reflect on the conditions of night time labour.
+Through each contribution, the night shift is interpreted as a displaced, ambivalent space of disciplined protocol, calm meditation, queer autonomy, hedonistic resistance, or of exhaustion beyond words.